Eltaf-azizi/Custom-Task-Manager/README.md

 <h1 align="center">Custom-Task-Manager</h1>

-This is my first full CRUD web application built with Flask and SQLite.
-I created it as part of my learning journey to understand how to structure real projects, connect a database, and build something practical that I can use.

-The goal of this project was simple:

-👉 Learn how to create, read, update, and delete (CRUD) data in a real app.
+A lightweight web-based task management system built with Flask and SQLite.
+This project is designed to help me (and anyone who uses it) learn and practice full-stack development concepts while creating something useful.

 ## 🚀 Features

- - Add new tasks with deadlines
+ - Add, edit, and delete tasks
- - Organize tasks by categories
+ - Organize tasks into categories
- - Edit and update tasks anytime
- - Mark tasks as completed
+ - Mark tasks as complete or incomplete
- - Delete tasks or categories
+ - View tasks in a clean, simple interface
+ - Persistent storage using SQLite
- - Simple, clean UI with custom CSS
+ - Responsive design with custom CSS

+🛠️ Tech Stack

+ - Backend: Flask (Python)
+ - Database: SQLite with SQLAlchemy ORM
+ - Frontend: HTML, Jinja2 templates, CSS, JavaScript
+ - Form Handling: Flask-WTF (for validation)

 ## Project Structure